 Who isn't fascinated with any story about Supreme Court clerks, "The Elect"?

 Several years ago, David Lat followed up on the lives of Supreme Court clerks a few years removed from their clerkships.
 I thought a ten-year retrospective examining where clerks have gone might be of interest.
-His caveats then are as true as mine are today: this list is probably unreliable and has not been fact-checked in any way, except for the links provided (and this links often aren't the best source material).
+His caveats then are as true as mine are today: this list is probably unreliable and has not been fact-checked in any way, except for the links provided (and these links often aren't the best source material).

 Without further ado, the clerks from the Supreme Court, October Term 2003: